Joanne-Nguy/Joanne-Nguy.github.io/_scheduled/2025-04-07-tofu-ginger-syrup.md

 #### Abstract

-A recipe with a spicy, gingery syrup and delicate soft tofu topped with coconut cream.
+A recipe with a spicy, gingery syrup and delicate, soft tofu topped with coconut cream.

 #### Materials